Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 This district consists mostly of the area called Žižkov, but the Vinohrady area from Prague 2 also goes a little way into Prague 3.

-In recent years, however, it is also here that the city’s hipsters have made their way in, so there are lots of smart cafes and generally a more trendy atmosphere than in the center of Prague.
+In recent years, however, it is also here that the city’s hipsters have made their way in, so there are lots of trendy cafes and generally a more trendy atmosphere than in the centre of Prague.

-If you choose to live near Vinohrady, however, there is nothing to look forward to.
-The metro does not go that far, but there are quite good tram connections.
+If you choose to stay near Vinohrady, however, there is plenty of things to do, and even though the metro does not go that far, there are pretty good tram connections.

 There are lots of green areas in Zizkov, and you can enjoy a beer in the beautiful outdoor beer gardens.